R2Northstar/NorthstarWiki/docs/hosting-a-server-with-northstar/dedicated-server/hosting-on-linux.md

 #### Create docker-compose file

 We are going to be using Docker-Compose to set up our container.
 This gives us much more flexibility and allows us to make changes to the start up arguments much cleaner.
-This example will let you start your servers without needing to have your compose file in the same folder and directory as Titanfall 2 and your mods folder.
+This example will let you start your servers without needing to have your compose file in the same folder and directory as Titanfall2 and your mods folder.
 Create a compose file in your home directory, or wherever is most convenient.

 ```
 nano docker-compose.yml